The second stage of DOORS – Digital Incubator for Museums supports 20 museums across Europe in the implementation of their digital pilots.

 Museum of Literature Ireland (IE)

-The Museum of Literature Ireland (MoLI) seeks to expand RadioMoLI – a public, free-to-access creative space with a distinctive voice that promotes multiple narratives, through a constantly expanding series of podcasts, readings and short-films.
-Alongside continuing the pre-programmed ‘live’ stream – which casual viewers can access at the click of a button, the project seeks to streamline the ‘on demand’ component to create a more user-friendly experience that is compatible with multiple devices, as well as explore potential off-line features.
-MoLI will equip its in-house recording studio to both power the content production and open a new revenue stream by making the studio available for hire.
+The Museum of Literature Ireland (MoLI) expanded RadioMoLI – a public, free-to-access creative space with a distinctive voice that promotes multiple narratives, through a constantly expanding series of podcasts, readings, and short-films.
+Alongside the pre-programmed ‘live’ stream, the project streamlined the ‘on demand’ component to create a more user-friendly experience compatible with multiple devices and explore potential offline features.
+MoLI also equipped its in-house recording studio powering content production and, at the same time, opening a new revenue stream by making the studio available for hire.

 Strategies for integrating infrastructures

-This innovation area addresses the importance of inhouse infrastructure in the process of digitalisation, to ensure that the museums are less reliant on external stakeholders and have more opportunities when it comes to digitising their collections, expanding their use, and making it available to wider audiences.
+This innovation area addresses the importance of in-house infrastructure in digitalisation, to ensure that the museums are less reliant on external stakeholders and have more opportunities when it comes to digitising their collections, expanding their use, and making them available to wider audiences.

 3D Scanning Infrastructure for Nature Education and Remote Research